Hassam-01/blockhaven_server/API_DOCUMENTATION.md

 ### Admin Endpoints

 #### POST /api/exchanges/fetch-pairs
-Fetch and store all available trading pairs from ChangeNow API.
+Fetch and store all available trading pairs from ChangeNow API, and also fetch and store all available currencies.
 This endpoint requires admin authentication.

 **Authentication:** Required (Admin only)
 **Method:** POST